 Periodic Email Updates Regarding Portfolio Holdings

 At least once per week, Mr. Rapier sends out email alerts.
 They may be on updated information on Utility Forecaster recommendations.
-Or, relevant news about the stock market and investing environment.
+Or, relevant news about a dividend stock, the stock market, or the investing environment.

 Access To A Private Website